RafaelJo28/WADSProject/README.md

 controls such as input validation, rate limiting, and access control are enforced at the backend API layer to protect the system from misuse and attacks.

+The system follows a Modular Monolithic Architecture.
+All components are deployed as a single application, but internally structured into separate modules (API, AI service layer, database layer, authentication layer) to maintain scalability and maintainability.

 ---

 ## Notes